01.AI

 01.AI (Língyī Wànwù (零一万物)) is an artificial intelligence (AI) company based in Beijing, China.
 It focuses on developing open source products.
+It is one of China's 6 "AI Tigers".

 Background

 01.AI was founded in March 2023 by former Microsoft and Google executive and Sinovation Ventures co-founder Kai-Fu Lee.
 The Chinese name of 01.AI means "zero-one, everything", alluding to a passage from the Taoist text Tao Te Ching.
 External backers of 01.AI include Alibaba Group and Xiaomi.

 Due to US export controls on semiconductors, 01.AI began amassing the semiconductors earlier in the year and even borrowed money from Sinovation Ventures to fund the purchases.
 Due to its low supply of chips, 01.AI developed more efficient AI infrastructure and inference engines to train its AI.
 Its chip-cluster failure rate was lower than industry average.

 In June 2023, 01.AI commenced operations.
 01.AI opted to build an open source model because the vast majority of AI developers cannot afford or do not require the largest and most expensive models.
-However it planned to develop proprietary models for customers in the future.
+However, it planned to develop proprietary models for customers in the future.

 In November 2023, within eight months of launching 01.AI obtained a valuation over $1 billion giving it unicorn status.
 The company had a team of over 100 employees.

-In October 2024, it was reported than 01.AI was reducing costs by using strategies such as focusing on smaller data sets to train AI models and hiring cheaper engineers.
+In October 2024, it was reported that 01.AI was reducing costs by using strategies such as focusing on smaller data sets to train AI models and hiring cheaper engineers.
 In November 2024, it was reported that 01.AI trained its AI models with just 2,000 GPUs.
-The cost was $3 million compared to OpenAI's $80-100 million.
+The cost was $3 million compared to OpenAI's $80–100 million.

 In January 2025, Lee denied rumours that 01.AI was negotiating to sell its pre-training team to Alibaba Cloud.

+In March 2025, 01.AI stopped "pre-training" large language models to focus on selling tailored AI business solutions using DeepSeek's models.